What Is Easter, and Why Do We Celebrate It?

 This is the perfect opportunity to gather your loved ones for a celebratory feast.
-A ham or lamb, potatoes, fresh vegetables, hot cross buns, deviled eggs, fruit salad, and carrot cake are just some of the traditional Easter foods you’re likely to find on the table.
+A ham or lamb, potatoes, fresh vegetables, hot cross buns, deviled eggs, fruit salad and carrot cake are just some of the traditional Easter foods you’re likely to find on the table.
 If you’re looking to break from tradition, try one of these Easter dinner ideas.

 Easter fun facts

 Approximately 180 million eggs are purchased each year for Easter.
-They’re used for dyeing, hunts, and Easter recipes.
+They’re used for dyeing, hunts and Easter recipes.

 Cadbury makes 500 million Creme Eggs every year—more than 1.5 million per day, every single day.

-60 percent of parents say they still send their adult kids an Easter basket, even after they’ve moved out.
+An impressive 60% of parents say they still send their adult kids an Easter basket, even after they’ve moved out.

 The largest chocolate egg ever created weighed 15,873 pounds—about the size of an elephant!
 The largest chocolate bunny was 9,360 pounds.